shayshayunc/VDD-Up-to-8k-resolution/README.md

 ## License

-License MIT and CC0 or Public Domain (for changes I made, check with Microsoft for their license), whichever is least restrictive -- Use it
+MIT and CC0 or Public Domain (for changes I made, please consult Microsoft for their license), choose the least restrictive option.

+## Disclaimer:

-AS IS - NO IMPLICIT OR EXPLICIT warranty This may break your computer, it didn't break mine.
-It runs in User Mode which means it's less likely to cause system instability like the Blue Screen of Death.
+This software is provided "AS IS" with NO IMPLICIT OR EXPLICIT warranty.
+It's worth noting that while this software functioned without issues on my system, there is no guarantee that it will not impact your computer.
+It operates in User Mode, which reduces the likelihood of causing system instability, such as the Blue Screen of Death.
+However, exercise caution when using this software.

 ## Acknowledgements